Scandy-co/scandy-core-sdk/README.md

 ### 3D Tracking (SLAM)

-Keeping track of where you are in 3D space is one of the most fundamental aspects of a 3D scanning or AR application; accordingly Scandy Core has a powerful SLAM implementation that runs in real-time on a background thread.
+Keeping track of where you are in 3D space is one of the most fundamental aspects of a 3D scanning or AR applications; accordingly Scandy Core has a powerful SLAM implementation that runs in real-time on a background thread.
 Scandy Core allows developers to easily receive location updates by simply initializing Scandy Core and turning on tracking.

 Checkout these C++ classes: